Loretahi/e-HealthCare-Management-System/README.md

 Description:

-This application helps in management of Patients and Admin in a easy and comfortable way.
+This application helps in management of Patients and Admin in an easy and comfortable way.
 Using this Application patient can quickly Login, view his/her profile, view list of hospitals sorted alphabetically or by city.
 They can book Appointment by choosing from list of doctors, date and time, view his/her Appointments ,change password and logout.